rsdoiel/rsdoiel.github.io/blog/2020/04/11/Mostly-Oberon.md

 ### OBNC

 If you want to run my "Hello World" you need to compile it.
 I have found that [OBNC](https://miasap.se/obnc/) compiler runs well on Linux, macOS and [Raspberry Pi](https://www.raspberrypi.org).
-Karl has also made a precompiled version that runs on Windows available too.
+Karl has also made a precompiled version for Windows.
 It is the Oberon compiler I plan to use in this series of posts.

 OBNC compiles Oberon source into C then into machine code for the computer system you are running on.
 Because it is compiling to C it can function as a [cross compiler](https://en.wikipedia.org/wiki/Cross_compiler).
 This opens the door to [bare metal programming](https://en.wikipedia.org/wiki/Bare_machine).